 Get A Steady Source of Income

 One of the first steps towards buying your first home should be establishing a source of income you can rely on each month.
 You can't really buy a house without money!
 Knowing exactly how much you make from every paycheck can help you make a solid financial plan for your house.

 If you currently run your own business or work freelance, that doesn't mean you will never own property.
-But having the same amount of income in your bank account each month sure makes it easier to financially plan.
+But having the same level of income coming into your bank account each month sure makes it easier to plan your finances.
 When you have varying sizes of paychecks, you might not be able to make your mortgage payments or save up for your down payment as quickly as you thought.

 Consider What You Can Afford

 When buying your first home, you also need to consider where you want to live.
 This can really affect your financial plan!
-You'll be putting a lot of money (and probably years of your life) into this house, so you want to make sure it's both a good fit for you and won't leave you penniless.
+You'll be putting a lot of money (and probably years of your life) into this house, so you want to make sure it's both a good fit for you.
+It shouldn't leave you penniless.

 You should also think about how much house you really want and need.
 Perhaps you're planning to start a family so you need multiple bedrooms.
 Or you want a big yard for your dogs to play in.
 Make a list of “want” and “need” features for your first house, then start shopping.

 If just fulfilling all of your “needs” is out of your price range, it's time to consider a different neighborhood.
 Figure out which is more important to you, location or extra features of the house, and use that information as your guide as you house hunt.